rojuu/nvimrc/README.md

 ## Usage

-Just clone the repo in your nvim config directory, e.g. `~/.config/nvim` or `$USERPROFILE\AppData\Local\nvim`. lazy.nvim will automatically install itself and all plugins when first starting up nvim.
+Just clone the repo in your nvim config directory, e.g. `~/.config/nvim` or `$HOME\AppData\Local\nvim`. lazy.nvim will automatically install itself and all plugins when first starting up nvim.

 ### Windows/WSL